 - If a participant misunderstands or misinterprets something you have done.

-- Please report to Designated Safeguarding Officer.
-This may be dealt with as a disciplinary issue.
+Please report to Designated Safeguarding Officer and this may be dealt with it as a disciplinary issue.

-- Any suspicion that a child has been abused, or is at risk of being abused should be reported to the Designated Safeguarding Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk.
+Any suspicion that a child or adult at risk has been abused, or is at risk of being abused should be reported to the Designated Safeguarding Officer, who will take such steps as considered necessary to ensure the safety of the participant in question and any other person who may be at risk.

-- The Designated Safeguarding Officer has a duty to make a referral to the Disclosure and Barring service regarding concerns about an individual may have harmed a child or vulnerable adult, or put a child or vulnerable adult at risk of harm
+The Designated Safeguarding Officer has a duty to make a referral to the Disclosure and Barring service regarding concerns about an individual may have harmed a child or adult at risk, or put a child or adult at risk of harm

 - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.